hackman01/feed-backend/README.md

-# Comment Backend
+# Thread Backend

-This is the backend server for the comment system.
+This is the backend server for the thread system.

 ## Prerequisites